Is peanut butter good for you? Or should you only eat it in moderation?

 - Hazelnut butter

-- Making keto fat bombs
+- Make keto fat bombs

 Have a sweet tooth?
 Try mixing nut butter with chia seeds and stevia-sweetened chocolate chips for a quick, filling, and energizing afternoon treat.
-Or try this keto-friendly nut butter instead.

 Peanut butter is good for you in a lot of ways.
 It has a great macronutrient profile, plentiful healthy monounsaturated fats, a decent amount of fiber, and a lot of vitamins and minerals.
 It’s also delicious, which counts for a lot.